-The presents are all unwrapped, the Christmas ham (or Chrissy prawns) are all eaten, and you’ve scoured the sales bins for that had-to-have bargain.
+The presents are all unwrapped, the Christmas ham is eaten, and you’ve scoured the sales bins for that had-to-have bargain.

 Then the credit card statement comes.

 According to the RBA, Australians borrowed nearly $30 million on credit cards in December 2018.
 The average Aussie who uses the credit card to pay for Christmas can take from 3 to 6 months to pay it off.

 That’s months of playing catch up.
 Months of not saving for the family holiday or having money to pay for the bills or meeting daily expenses.